 I decided on doing classic Halloween characters and what’s more classic than a Jack-o-Lantern, Ghost, Vampire, and of course, our lovable Jack Skellington?
 The Nightmare Before Christmas is one that we watch yearly and, of course, one that should be in your Halloween classic movie collection.
 Now you don’t need to be an artist to do this.
 I am no artist, and my pieces are, of course, done by an amateur, ME, but your pieces will be uniquely yours.
 Madison even made a green witch.
 Get the kids involved and get your crafting on!

 Paint – Halloween colors or any color that you like

 Googly Eyes (if desired)

-This is a very simple and easy craft that you can do together with your little one's.
+This is a simple and easy craft that you can do together with your little ones.
 Painting helps with hand and eye coordination and letting them do it themselves, helps to foster independence.
-It also gives them a sense of pride, so be sure to add their very unique creation to your own, and display it proudly, no matter how much you may be laughing on the inside, because it looks nothing like they said it was.
-Well Madison said the witch looks very much like me and I have to agree.
-Thank you Madison!
+It also gives them a sense of pride, so be sure to add their very unique creation to your own, and display it proudly, no matter how much you may be laughing on the inside because it looks nothing like they said it was.
+Well, Madison said the witch looks very much like me, and I have to agree.
+Thank you, Madison!